The Complexity of Generalized HyperLTL with Stuttering and Contexts: Model-Checking Generalized HyperLTL with Stuttering and Contexts

-Next, the eventually operator (labeled by $\emptyset$) updates the pointers in $\asg$ to the ones marked by \myquot{b}, as $\intpropm{y_1}$ has to hold on $\asg(\tr_{y_1})$.
-The distance between the positions marked \myquot{a} and \myquot{b} here is exactly $n_1 -1$ (here, we use $n_1 > 0$) and is applied to all pointers, as each position on each trace is a $\emptyset$-changepoint.
+Next, the eventually operator (labeled by $\emptyset$) updates the pointers in $\asg$ to the ones marked by \myquot{$b$}, as $\intpropm{y_1}$ has to hold on $\asg(\tr_{y_1})$.
+The distance between the positions marked \myquot{$a$} and \myquot{$b$} here is exactly $n_1 -1$ (here, we use $n_1 > 0$) and is applied to all pointers, as each position on each trace is a $\emptyset$-changepoint.